-• Problem: Sound does not come from the Bluetooth headset/headphones but comes from the local speaker even though the Bluetooth headset/headphones is connected using a Headset profile or AV profile.
+Problem: Sound does not come from the Bluetooth headset/headphones but comes from the local speaker even though the Bluetooth headset/headphones is connected using a Headset profile or AV profile.

 - 1. Exit the program that uses the sound device (for example, Windows Media Player). - 2.
 Go to Control Panel, and ensure that you view Control Panel by Category. - 3.
-Click Hardware and Sound → Sound → Playback. - 4.
-If you are using a Headset profile, select Bluetooth Hands-free Audio and click the Set Default button.
-If you are using an AV profile, select Stereo Audio and click the Set Default button. - 5.
-Click OK to close the Sound window. - Problem: PIM items sent from the Windows 7 operating systems cannot be received correctly into the address book of any other Bluetooth-enabled device.
+Click Hardware and Sound → Sound → Playback. - If you are using a Headset profile, select Bluetooth Hands-free Audio and click Set Default.
+If you are using an AV profile, select Stereo Audio and click Set Default. - 5.
+Click OK to close the Sound window.